 And I’ve just written an Ebook on Counselling:-

 - I wrote this book to do my bit to address the misunderstanding (and sometimes stigma) of what counselling is and who it’s for.
 In jargon-free language and with plenty of examples, this full-length book guides you through the process of changing anything in counselling.
-Expected publication date – end of 2017.
+Expected publication date – 2018.

 Qualifications & Professional Membership